Hard Livin'

 "Hard Livin'" is a song written by David Halley, and recorded by American country music artist Keith Whitley.
 It was released in March 1987 as the fifth single from the album L.A. to Miami.
 The song reached number 10 on the Billboard Hot Country Singles & Tracks chart.

+Music video

+The song's music video was directed by George Bloom.